lizhaoliu/lizhaoliu.github.io/posts/metaflow-deep-dive-1.md

 ### Lint Checks

 The `lint` module (`metaflow/lint.py`) contains a set of validity checks that are run against a DAG.
-From these checks we can see all the prerequisites Metaflow enforces.
+From these checks we can see all the rules Metaflow enforces.
 Should any of the checks fail, Metaflow raises an exception and tells you what and where the error is.

 There are 15 checks in total, summarized below: